louadi/DIGGER/docs/README.md

 [TODO]

-DIGGER provides PPI visualizations in a structural context using a dynamic graph visualization that can be toggled between a protein isoform and a domain-centric view (Figure, **B**).
-Furthermore, the tool maps the protein features encoded by a selected exon, to judge the functional role of individual exons in the PPI (Figure, **C**).
-DIGGER’s joint PPI and domain-domain interaction network can also be used for subnetwork extraction, providing a basis for network analysis (**D**).
+DIGGER provides PPI visualizations in a structural context using a dynamic graph visualization that can be toggled between a protein isoform and a domain-centric view (Figure 1, **B**).
+Furthermore, the tool maps the protein features encoded by a selected exon, to judge the functional role of individual exons in the PPI (Figure 1, **C**).
+DIGGER’s joint PPI and domain-domain interaction network can also be used for subnetwork extraction, providing a basis for network analysis (Figure 1, **D**).

 Finally, DIGGER provides a web interface for **NEASE** (Network Enrichment method for Alternative Splicing Events) - a tool for the functional enrichment of alternative splicing exons/events.